mischah/michael-kuehnel.de/_posts/2014-11-19-fronteers-jsconfeu-cssconfeu.md

 ##CSSconf EU

-CSSconf EU was a small, one day single track Conference focused on (guess what) CSS which happend in September in Berlin.
+CSSconf EU was a small, one day single track conference focused on (guess what) CSS which happened in September in Berlin.
 You might think something like »how did they managed to fill a whole day with just CSS topics?«.
 Let me tell you that the organizers ([@kriesse](https://twitter.com/kriesse) and [@frontdevde](https://twitter.com/frontdevde)) did an awesome job selecting 11 damn interesting talks from CSS secrets over performance (»the critical path« and tools) to one almost psychological talk.
 Make sure to visit [the website](http://2014.cssconf.eu/) to see the full schedule.

 I like the fact, that almost each and every talk was technical or at least had a practical orientation.
 There was definitely a lack of those purely inspiring / motivating kind of talks which was just perfect for me.